M-ZubairAhmed/Passing-Data-in-React/README.md

 # Passing-Data-in-React
-A demo app to understand data transfer between components in react
+A demo app to understand flow of data in react.

+### Program structure
+- Index
+  - ProductList
+    - InputBrand
+    - Product
+    - Total